kasimeka/balatro-typist-mod/readme.md

     - `n` to deselect all cards in a cardarea and `m` to invert card selection in rounds
     - `x` to view run info whenever it's available
     - & others (see [`./mod/layout.lua`](./mod/layout.lua)) for dvorak and the full keymap
-  - mnemonic keys for less frequent actions, like `s` to skip blinds, `r` to reroll the shop or boss, `b` in the cheat layer (accessed by holding `p`) to pick the best hand out the available cards, `f` in the cheat layer to fish for the best flush in hand, etc
 - cardarea keybind layers for selecting, moving, selling & using cards. these apply globally for
   - consumables, accessed by holding `'`
   - jokers, accessed by holding `[`